carloscuesta/sprinkles-syntax/README.md

 ## About

 This color scheme is also available as a shell theme in [materialshell](https://github.com/carloscuesta/materialshell).
+Looking for the [VSCode theme install it from here](https://github.com/carloscuesta/sprinkles-vscode) 👈

 ### [Languages Supported](https://github.com/carloscuesta/sprinkles-syntax/blob/master/screenshots.md)